-The Library does not expect employees to accept verbal abuse from any patron.
+The Library does not tolerate verbal abuse towards its employees from any patron.
 An employee may request that a supervisor intervene when a patron is abusive or disrespectful, or the employee may defuse the situation themselves, including ending the contact.